Ukraine says Russia blew up major dam "from inside," endangering thousands of people and a nuclear plant

 "The terrorists' goal is obvious — to create obstacles for the offensive actions of the armed forces," said Ukrainian presidential aide Mykhaylo Podolyak, adding that "a global ecological disaster is playing out now, online, and thousands of animals and ecosystems will be destroyed in the next few hours."

-Videos posted online began testifying to the breach.
-One showed floodwaters inundating a long roadway, another showed a beaver scurrying for high ground from rising waters.
+One showed floodwaters inundating a long roadway, another showed a beaver scurrying for high ground from rising waters in Kherson.

 AFP earlier quoted Ukraine's Podolyak as saying, "The world once again finds itself on the brink of a nuclear disaster, because the Zaporizhzhia nuclear power plant lost its source of cooling.
 And this danger is now growing rapidly."